mel-project/docs.melproject.org/developer-guides/run-a-full-node/melnode-quick-start.md

 ---
 description: >-
-  In this section, you will learn how to use melnode, Themelio's reference node implementation.
+  In this section, you will learn how to use melnode, Mel's reference node implementation.
 ---